How to sow?

 The vast majority of vegetables are grown by sowing the seed directly into the soil where they are to grow.

-To do this you make a shallow trench (called a drill) with a bamboo cane, hand trowel or corner of a Dutch hoe.
-The seed is sown directly into the drill and covered with soil that is lightly firmed down.
+To do this you make a shallow trench (called a drill) with a bamboo cane, hand trowel or corner of a hoe.
+Sow the seed directly into the drill and coverwith soil that you have lightly firmed down.
 Always sow evenly and thinly to avoid excessive thinning out of the crop afterwards.
-The soil is then watered.
+Then water the soil after sowing.

 Some crops, especially leafy brassicas, are sown in a seed bed.
-The resulting young plants are then transferred to their final growing position once they have developed a few true leaves and are large enough to handle.
-These must be carefully lifted with a hand fork, firmly replanted and then thoroughly watered in.
+Transfer the resulting young plants to their final growing position once they have developed a few true leaves and are large enough to handle.
+Lift these carefully with a hand fork, firmly replant them and then thoroughly water them in.

 More on seed sowing outdoors

 Most seeds won't germinate below a soil temperature of about 7°C (45°F) so you must delay early sowings until the soil has at least reached this temperature.

 One way to speed this up is to warm the soil by putting cloches, clear plastic sheeting or even bottomless plastic bottles over the soil a few weeks before sowing or planting out.

 Keep the protection in place over the seeds and plants for a few weeks or until the weather warms up, otherwise the sudden shock of lower temperatures can seriously affect their growth.

 To provide plants for earlier crops or for tender crops that can't tolerate early spring temperatures, sow seed indoors with heat - preferably in a thermostatically controlled propagator although germinating on a warm windowsill or in a warm conservatory are other possibilities.

 Once the seeds have germinated the seedlings will need to be kept at a cooler temperature, but a cold greenhouse will normally be too cold - especially at night - for the seedlings to grow on without a check to their growth.